 - 1 head iceberg lettuce

-To make your dressing, add all ingredients to a small mason jar or other sealed container.
-Shake well to combine and season, to taste, with salt and pepper.
+- Add all ingredients to a small mason jar.
+Shake well to combine and season to taste with salt and pepper.

-To assemble your salads, quarter each of your lettuces.
-Place one quarter of each lettuce on a plate, top with dressing and sprinkle with bacon, crispy onions and crumbled bleu cheese.
+- Quarter each of the lettuces.
+Place one quarter of each lettuce on a plate, drizzle with dressing and sprinkle with bacon and crispy onions.